dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 For the `.editorconfig` file configuration, following will apply:
 * Only `.editorconfig` files collocated with the project file or up the folder hierarchy will be considered.
 * `.editorconfig` files placed along with explicitly or implicitly imported msbuild files won’t be considered.
-* `.editorconfig` files packaged within nuget packages won’t be considered (unless the unpack action will place them alongside the referencing project).
+* `.editorconfig` files packaged within nuget packages within local nuget cache won’t be considered.

 Non-Goals (but might be considered):
 * bulk configuration of multiple rules - based on analyzers/rules prefixes or/and categories.